ABOUT A CHILDREN'S THEATRE

 Most of our mainstage productions are held at the Historic Rio Grande Theatre in the Downtown Plaza.
 It is a beautiful theatre that fits our needs and style perfectly.

-We will endeavor to provide quality educational theatre and film experiences by conducting itself in a professional manner, by providing knowledgeable and prepared theatre and film staff who teach with kindness and respect, and by keeping the safety of our students as a top priority.
+ACT provides these valuable opportunities by conducting itself in a professional manner, providing knowledgeable and prepared theatre and film staff who teach with kindness and respect, and by keeping the safety of our students as a top priority.
+We have had a positive effect on the youth and arts community for more than 3 decades, providing education and enrichment to Las Cruces, Doña Ana and the Southern NM communities.

 ACT had its first meeting of the Board of Directors in August 1993.
 It was the brainchild of Constance (Suter) Hasapopoulos who grew up in a family – and a town – that valued live theatre.
 When the first public meeting for interested parents and young people occurred in September the same year, the room was packed and ACT came to life.
 As a result of Constance's efforts with help from community members, artists and dedicated parents, ACT was founded.